therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 ### Buzz b01101001 (0x69) - NULL COMMAND
 This command doesn't do anything; it does not return any response.
 It is designed for when you only want to check if the Buzz mode exists and don't want to execute anything.

+### Buzz b10010110 (0x96) - Check if firmware is BPv3
+For each firmware version, we also generate a firmware that is 100% compatible with the Bus Pirate v3 hardware.

+- returns 0x01 if the firmware currently running is the version for BPv3 hardware.

+- returns 0x00 if the firmware currently running is the official version for Buzzpirat hardware.

 ### Buzz b00000000 (0x00) - Take voltage measurement from all sources
 Take a measurement from the Buzzpirat voltage sources.